-Last summer, days after my birthday, we received a call in the middle of the night from my dad’s girlfriend, Pat.
-He’d died in her bed and she was the one who’d brought him to the emergency room.
+Last summer, days after my birthday, our family received a call in the middle of the night from my dad’s girlfriend, Pat.
+He’d died in her bed.

-Amazingly I’d made it to the age of 37 without a single middle of the night phone call bearing bad news.
-So I was initiated that evening into two clubs that no one ever wants to join; Daughters Who’ve Lost Their Fathers and People Who Listen For Calls In the Night.
+I had made it to the age of 37 without receiving a single middle of the night phone call bearing bad news.
+In the early morning hours of July 17th, I was initiated into two clubs that no one wants to join: Daughters Who’ve Lost Their Fathers and People Who Listen For Calls In the Night.

-It happened when I’d last seen my dad 9 months ago in New York.
-He’d seemed profoundly, shockingly feeble.
-We’d had a tense lunch after which he flew home to Houston and almost died from a heart attack upon arrival.
-That heart attack led to an operation that we were told put him back in great shape.
+That afternoon he flew home to Houston and almost died from a heart attack upon arrival.
+I think he went straight to the hospital from the airport.
+This heart attack led to an operation that we were told put him in great shape–better than before.

-The awful lunch and its aftermath left me with an almost supernatural certainty that he had no more than a year left.
-A swift change of perspective took firm hold: the father I blamed for numerous hurts and an ongoing failure to engage received my complete and total absolution.
+The awful lunch and its near fatal aftermath left me with a supernatural certainty that he had one year, at most, left on the planet.
+A swift change of perspective took hold: the father I blamed for numerous hurts and an ongoing failure to engage received my complete and total absolution.
 He wasn’t what I’d needed and still needed because he simply wasn’t.
-To be clear, the pain hadn’t healed, but I looked on him as someone constitutionally unable to do any better, certainly not now as he ran a final lap.
+The pain hadn’t healed, but it was offset by the acceptance of him as a man unable to do any better, certainly not now, as he ran a final lap.

 All those years of therapy and conversations about the past hadn’t done it.
-And now here I was, standing in this new space of illumination through grace.
+Here I was, tasting equanimity and its correspondent rewards.
+Clarity and weightlessness.

-I began sending him occasional text messages with pictures of what I was doing with my life in New York.
-It was contact on my own terms–gentle and safe feeling in its contained, secure borders.
-I can’t say how it made him feel but I’d guess he was overjoyed to have his oldest daughter back in touch, however soft the touch was.
-He had not been a part of my life for years–a choice I’d made based on self protection.
+I began sending him occasional text messages with pictures of what I was doing in New York.
+It was contact on my own terms–gentle and safe in its contained borders.
+I can’t say how it made him feel but I’d guess he was overjoyed to have his first daughter back in touch, however soft the touch.
+He hadn’t been a part of my life for years-a choice I’d made in the interest of self protection.

 I drove by his beloved church in hopes of meeting his pastor, a man whose sermons he regularly emailed to me.
 I parked and found my way to the church’s offices–it was a boiling hot Tuesday in July.
 Reverend Miller was there in his office, wearing a light suit and priest’s collar.
 He received us warmly and suggested a tour around the church; we walked and talked for half an hour along with my mother–it was clear he knew little about us but we navigated the awkwardness with relative ease.

 Before I left I had a picture taken of the two of us, which I texted to dad.
 Back in the car, I got an immediate call from California, and he insisted I pull over so we could talk.
-I was not going to answer the phone because I was driving but my mom insisted on it.
+I was not going to answer the phone because I was driving but my mom insisted from the front seat.

 We spoke in a gas station parking lot.
 He was OVER THE MOON that I’d met his friend and pastor, Patrick.
 He cited the Holy Spirit as Facilitator of the unplanned visit.
 The encounter meant just as much to me—I’d brushed up with an intimate part of his life that severed the estrangement between us more profoundly than any of my previous overtures.